WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 3/5

-The story is of a housewife “Kay” aka Kanan, who in between her monotonous routine of managing the kid and looking after the spouse, finds enough time and energy to indulge in extravagant shopping sprees, refreshing kitties and adventure filled gossip sessions with her lady bees.
+The story is of a housewife “Kay” aka Kanan, who in between her monotonous routine of managing the kid and looking after the spouse, finds enough time and energy to indulge in extravagant shopping sprees, refreshing kitties, and adventure-filled gossip sessions with her lady bees.

-The two does not succeed much, what with Kay realising on her very first field day itself that she is not cut out for this sort of work and thus concluding that dozing off in the air-conditioned premises of one’s home is always preferable to sweating oneself out in the blistering heat of Mumbai.
+The two does not succeed much, what with Kay realizing on her very first field day itself that she is not cut out for this sort of work and thus concluding that dozing off in the air-conditioned premises of one’s home is always preferable to sweating oneself out in the blistering heat of Mumbai.

-In the end, it is not the story which makes the book stand out but the fun-filled and extremely witty narration which often leaves the reader embarrassed when caught laughing unawares at the hilarious incidents while reading in the company of fellow human beings.
+In the end, it is not the story that makes the book stand out but the fun-filled and extremely witty narration which often leaves the reader embarrassed when caught laughing unawares at the hilarious incidents while reading in the company of fellow human beings.